formkit/docs-content/inputs/colorpicker.md

     type: "string",
     default: "hex",
     description: "The format that the <code>colorpicker</code> input should show in the input preview and be the default setting for the picker panel input.
 Can be set to <code>hex</code>, <code>hsla</code> or <code>rgba</code>.", },
   {
+    prop: "alpha",
+    type: "boolean",
+    default: "true",
+    description: "When set to <code>false</code> the alpha channel will be disabled in the color picker.", },
+  {
     prop: "value-format",